amargherio/mechanic/README.md

 ## What's the best way to use this?

 The best combination of functionality would be using this alongside Cluster Autoscaler.
-The built-in node problem detector implementation used by AKS will manage the `VMEventScheduled` node condition which triggers this drain functionality.
+The built-in node problem detector implementation used by AKS will manage the `VMEventScheduled` and other node condition which triggers this drain functionality.

 As the pods are drained from the node, without Cluster Autoscaler the cluster could exhaust available compute resources;
 using CAS or [Node Autoprovisioning](https://learn.microsoft.com/en-us/azure/aks/node-autoprovision?tabs=azure-cli) would